vadlamani-s/covey.town/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+### Setting up MongoDB

+Create a MongoDB account.
+After login create a cluster by providing a valid name for the same.
+After that create a Database along with a collection name.
+Additonal collections can be added when required to the database. { Note: for this project 2 collections have been created for User detail storage and meeting history details of the players }.

+The URI for the database can be obtained from the 'Connect tab' under Clusters details.
+Once the tab is clicked, the option to connect to your application has to be choosen.
+Use this URI for configuring the 'MONGODB_URI'.

+Note: Whitelist the network connection port to current IP address or '0.0.0.0/0' under network access tab.